tibia-oce/infrastructure/README.md

 ## 🌐 Network topology

-Here's a macroscopic overview of the state of the network, connecting all the devices together, including this lab.
+Here's a macroscopic overview of the state of the network, connecting all the compute nodes together, with the OCI load balancers.

 ![network](https://raw.githubusercontent.com/tibia-oce/oci/main/docs/assets/drawings/topology.excalidraw.svg)